-- Students may be approved for provisional admission for up to one semester before meeting the remaining criteria for formal admissions. - By qualifying for provisional admissions status, students are able to enroll in courses for the upcoming semester even if they: - Haven't yet received their grades for an ENG/COMM/RHS Essential Studies course or T&L 250: Intro to Education - Haven't yet demonstrated the evidence of basic skills. - Talk with your advisor if you are interested in provisional admissions to the Teacher Education Program.
+- Students may be approved for provisional admission for up to one semester before meeting the remaining criteria for formal admissions. - By qualifying for provisional admissions status, students are able to enroll in courses for the upcoming semester even if they: - Haven't yet received their grades for an ENG/COMM/RHS Essential Studies course or T&L 250: Intro to Education - Haven't yet demonstrated the evidence of basic skills. - If a student did not pass T&L 250, Introduction to Education or the corresponding field experience they will not be eligible to apply for provisional admissions until they successfully complete T&L 250 and the field experience. - If a student is registered for any pre-admit courses that are required for admission to the Teacher Education Program (ENGL 110, ENGL 130, RHS 200/COMM 110, T&L 250), they need to be actively completing those courses before they can apply for provisional admissions and are approved to take post-admit courses. - Talk with your advisor if you are interested in provisional admissions to the Teacher Education Program.